Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 5. investigate health and safety concerns, accidents or incidents and take corrective actions as appropriate;

-6. complete health and safety awareness training for supervisors within one week of performing work as a supervisor;
+6. complete health and safety awareness training for supervisors within one week of performing work as supervisors;

-8. ensure that employees complete basic health and safety awareness training for workers as soon as practicable after hire.
+8. ensure that workers complete basic health and safety awareness training for workers as soon as practicable after hire.

 1. participate in and apply training;